Skip to Content

 What is an extinction burst

-An extinction burst is a sudden increase in the frequency, intensity, or duration of an organism’s operant behavior just before it extinguishes.
+An extinction burst is a sudden increase in the frequency, intensity, or duration of an operant behavior after the reinforcement has been removed and before the behavior completely stops.

 In operant conditioning, habitual behavior is learned or reinforced by adding a favorable reinforcer (positive reinforcement) or removing an aversive reinforcer (negative reinforcement).
-During extinction, the reinforcer is eliminated and the unwanted behavior eventually ceases to occur1.
+The reinforcer is eliminated during extinction, and the unwanted behavior eventually ceases to occur1.

 Even though the extinction process ultimately ends a target behavior, a dramatic increase is often observed during the early stages of extinction.
 This extinction burst period can be found in humans and animals2.

 Not all extinctions go through extinction bursts.
-Burst only appear in a small portion (roughly one-third) of cases in some treatments for problem behaviors3.
+Bursts only appear in a small portion (roughly one-third) of cases in some treatments for problem behaviors3.

 child cries shows extinction burst definition